The Coronation (train)

 The Coronation was a streamlined express passenger train run by the London and North Eastern Railway between London King's Cross and Edinburgh Waverley.
 Named to mark the coronation of King George VI and Queen Elizabeth, it was inaugurated on 5 July 1937.
 The down train (northbound) left London at 4 pm and arrived in Edinburgh at 10 pm; the up train (southbound) ran half an hour later.

 Design

-The design was based on the very successful streamlined train, The Silver Jubilee, built in 1935, but instead of being painted silver it was given a two-tone blue livery.
-Internally it was decorated in the Art Deco style.
+The design was based on the very successful streamlined train, The Silver Jubilee, built in 1935, but instead of being painted silver and grey, it was given a two-tone blue livery, garter blue on the lower panels and the lighter Marlborough blue above.
+The colours were chosen from a group sponsored by the British Colour Council for the coronation of King George VI.
+Internally, it was decorated in the Art Deco style.

 Formation

-The train was formed of four two-car articulated units, with a 'beaver-tail' observation car added in summer, marshalled as follows on a southbound service from Edinburgh to London, the northbound service from London to Edinburgh would be marshalled the opposite way round with the Locomotive and tender, and observation car being coupled to the opposite ends (see image right):
+The train was formed of four two-car articulated units, with a 'beaver-tail' observation car added in summer, marshalled as follows on a southbound service from Edinburgh to London, the northbound service from London to Edinburgh would be marshalled the opposite way round with the Locomotive and coal tender, and observation car being coupled to the opposite ends (see image right).